 Can heavy lifting, strain or stress pose a risk for my pregnancy?

-MotherToBaby has a general fact sheet on working during pregnancy (https://mothertobaby.wpengine.com/fact-sheets/reproductive-hazards-workplace/pdf/) with ways to reduce potential chemical exposures.
-Your worksite should provide MSDS on all chemicals and also proper personal protection for all parts of your job.
-Be certain to use them, even when not pregnant.
+MotherToBaby has a general fact sheet on working during pregnancy and breastfeeding (https://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/pdf/) with ways to reduce potential chemical exposures.
+Your worksite should provide SDS on all chemicals and also proper personal protection for all parts of your job.
+Be certain to use them, even when not pregnant or breastfeeding.

-Proper hand washing is one of the most important steps you can take.
+One of the most important steps you can take is to practice proper hand washing.
 Wash hands before and after each patient and after contact with any bodily substance or articles contaminated by them.
 Wash hands before eating or drinking; after cleaning animal cages or animal-care areas; after handling chemicals; and whenever hands are visibly soiled.
 The National Association of State Public Health Veterinarians (NASPHV) created a Model Infection Control Plan for Veterinary Practices that outlines hand washing, use of gloves, sleeves, facial protection, and protective outerwear, along with animal-related injury prevention, protective actions to use during veterinary procedures, and environmental controls.
 This plan is available on the NASPHV Web site at nasphv.org/Documents/ModelInfectionControlPlan.docx.

 Who can I contact for more information?

-If you have specific concerns regarding your work site discuss them with your health care provider or call MotherToBaby with your specific questions.
-In addition, you or your employer can contact an industrial hygienist (https://www.aiha.org/about-ih/Pages/Find-an-Industrial-Hygienist.aspx) to have your work site evaluated for ways to make your work site as safe as possible.
-Small businesses can also contact OSHA’s on-site consultation services to help determine whether there are hazards at their worksite: 1-800-321-OSHA (6742).
+If you have specific concerns regarding your work site discuss them with your healthcare provider or call MotherToBaby with your questions.
+In addition, you or your employer can contact an industrial hygienist (https://aiha.org/public-resources/consultants-listing) to have your work site evaluated for ways to keep all workers there as safe as possible.
+Small businesses can also contact OSHA’s on-site consultation services to help determine whether there are hazards at their worksite: https://www.osha.gov/consultation.

 Some additional web resources: